mithi/react-philosophies/README.md

 9. [Prettier](https://prettier.io/) (or an alternative) formats your code for you, giving you consistent formatting every time.
 You no longer need to think about it!
 10. I highly recommend [Code Climate](https://codeclimate.com/quality/)  (or similar) for open-source repositories or if you can afford it.
 Detecting and fixing code smells reduces technical debt making your application more maintainable
 11. "tree-shaking" is your friend!
-12. Prevent the ["white screen of death"](https://kentcdodds.com/blog/use-react-error-boundary-to-handle-errors-in-react) by adding several [error boundaries](https://reactjs.org/docs/error-boundaries.html).
+12. Prevent the ["white screen of death"](https://kentcdodds.com/blog/use-react-error-boundary-to-handle-errors-in-react) by adding several [error boundaries](https://reactjs.org/docs/error-boundaries.html) at different levels of your application.
 This will create a better user experience for your users.
 You can also use them to send alerts to an error monitoring service such as [Sentry](https://sentry.io) if you need to

 ## 1.2 Code is just a necessary evil